Potassium citrate (By mouth)

 Urocit-K, Urocit-K 10, Urocit-K 5

 When This Medicine Should Not Be Used

 Long Acting Tablet

-- It is best to take this medicine with a meal or bedtime snack, or within 30 minutes after meals.
+- Take this medicine with a meal or bedtime snack, or within 30 minutes after a meal.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

-- Tell your doctor if you have trouble swallowing the tablets, or if the tablet seems to stick or gets stuck in your throat.
+- Tell your doctor if you have trouble swallowing the tablet, or if the tablet seems to stick or gets stuck in your throat.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.